OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a streaming asynchronous custom function

-The `getStarCount` function returns the number of stars a repository has at a specific moment in time, but custom functions can also retrieve or display data that is ever-changing.
-These functions are called streaming functions and they must include an `invocation` parameter which refers to the content inside of a given cell.
-This is so that the contents of the cell can be changed in real-time.
+The `getStarCount` function returns the number of stars a repository has at a specific moment in time.
+Custom functions can also return data that is continuously changing.
+These functions are called streaming functions.
+They must include an `invocation` parameter which refers to the cell where the function was called from.
+The `invocation` parameter is used to update the contents of the cell at any time.

 In this new function, we will be making a spinner out of ASCII characters.
 The spinner will "spin" by displaying a different value every 300 milliseconds.
 In the event that spinning needs to be cancelled, the contents of the cell will change to display an error message.